Young China Party: History

 The Young China Party was founded by a group of Chinese students in Paris, France on 2 December 1923.
-Their name was inspired by the Young Turks.
+It was originally known as the Chinese Étatiste Youth League (also translated as the Chinese Statist Youth League), but renamed after some time.
+Their name was inspired by the Young Turks and Young Italy.
 Given China's weakened condition in the early 1920s, the YCP's primary platform was to advocate the elimination of China's warlords and the establishment of a strong central government.
 It also promoted a nationalist agenda which focused on the abolition of the special privileges and extraterritoriality which foreign powers had obtained in China during the final years of the Qing dynasty.
 It was also strongly anti-communist.
 The party was made up largely of landlords, school teachers, and businessmen, similar to the Kuomintang.

 Zeng Qi, the party's first chairman, and other YCP founders such as Li Huang, He Luzhi (何魯之) and Li Buwei (李不韙) returned to China starting in 1924.
 The YCP then established party organizations in Shanghai, other major Chinese cities, and among overseas Chinese communities in Southeast Asia.
 From its foundation, the YCP's rank and file strength consisted mainly of students and intellectuals.

 Initially called the China National Youth Corps, the YCP acquired its current name during its fourth national convention in September 1929.
 During the Northern Expedition, the party supported the northern warlords because they opposed the Communists within the First United Front.
 After the anti-communist purge, they still resisted the KMT because of its one-party state.

 The party was banned after the Nationalists came to power in 1928 and the YCP refused Chiang Kai-shek's offer to merge the two parties.
 The Nationalists denounced them as a warlord party due to their early failed attempts to recruit Wu Peifu and their opposition to the Northern Expedition.
-The Communists called them fascists because their leaders had ties to the French fascists and their strident anti-communism.
-The YCP considered itself to be a conservative parliamentary democratic party.
+The Communists called them fascists because of their strident anti-communism and their leaders' ties to the French fascists.
+The YCP considered itself to be a democratic parliamentary conservative party.